-Following Council approval of the SIR, SPD must seek Council approval for any material change to the purpose or manner in which CDR tools may be used.
+Following Council approval of the SIR, SPD must seek Council approval for any material change to the purpose or manner in which the extraction tool systems may be used.

 6.5 Explain how the project/technology checks the accuracy of the information collected.
 If accuracy is not checked, please explain why.